Using the Stock Trends Reports in Market Corrections

 The decision tree

 1. Start with the signal: Last week’s New Weak Bullish (trend_cnt = 1) list is your watchlist.
-Populate your watchlist from the Stock Trends Weekly Reporter filter report - Newly Weak Bullish Stocks
+Populate a watchlist from the Stock Trends Weekly Reporter filter report - Newly Weak Bullish Stocks

 3. Quantify the forward view: Use ST-IM’s 13-week estimate (x13wk).
 Favor higher x13wk (i.e., better reward-to-risk).